 It's very easy to make this recipe ahead and have freshly baked cookies every single time!
 How?
 By freezing the scooped portions.

-- Freezing - scoop out the cookie portions on a baking pan large enough to fit in your freezer.
-You can crowd them as you will no be baking them all at once.
-When the raw cookie dough pieces are rock-solid, transfer them to a plastic bag or container.
+- Freezing: scoop cookie portions on a baking pan that fits in your freezer.
+You can crowd them as you will not be baking them all at once.
+Transfer the raw cookie dough pieces to a plastic bag or container when they are rock solid.

-- Baked to order - when ready to bake the cookies simply put the frozen mounds on a baking sheet and bake directly.
+- Baked to order: when ready to bake the cookies, put the frozen mounds on a baking sheet and bake directly, without thawing.

-Of course you can also freeze them in the cookie sheet you're going to bake them.
-Make sure you don't crowd them and leave the few inches between each cookie portion so they can expand while baking.
+- Freeze them on the cookie sheet you're going to bake them.
+Leave a few inches between each cookie portion so they can expand while baking.
+When ready to bake, pop the sheet in the preheated oven.

 Related recipes you might like: